 With the few restaurants throughout the park, you can expect to pay an exorbitant amount of money on food and drinks — if you’re even able to stop at one of the very few restaurants in the main part of the park.

-If you’ve read more than two articles on this website, you probably know by now that I try to save as much money on certain things so I can indulge in other activities that create meaningful memories, such as more time in a specific location.
+If you’ve read a few articles on this website, you probably know by now that I try to save as much money on certain things so I can indulge in other activities that create meaningful memories, such as more time in a specific location.
 In addition to saving money, packing your food allows you to be more flexible with your time, schedule and the different trails you intend to hike.

 Don’t forget to pack a beer (or a few) to enjoy once you summit a peak or simply stop for a spectacular vantage point!
 That’s probably the best Mt.
 Rainier tip on the list!